rraub/AZ-Treasure-Hunt-2019/README.md

 	* Seperate Property - Jeff Bazos got divorced Jan 9th, property laws.
 	* https://info.legalzoom.com/community-property-laws-california-10-year-marriage-25490.html
 * "Congratulations to the Royal Family!" -  Meghan Markle and Prince Harry's baby boy Archie Harrison Mountbatten-Windsor. was born Monday, May 6, 2019,
+* At this gathering, you will want to drink up to determine the 1st letter of the offerings.
 * "THE CONVENIENT ANSWER IS AT 250°" - Southwest direction, see a [compas](https://ambientweather.net/wp-content/uploads/2019/03/compass-rose.jpg)
 * Know your dates.
 * [The Red Wheelbarrow Poem](https://en.wikipedia.org/wiki/The_Red_Wheelbarrow) - "So much depends